sspanak/tt9/docs/user-manual.md

   - **Hold:** type "1".
 - **In Predictive mode:**
   - **Press:** type sentence characters
-  - **Double Press:** type emoji
+  - **Press multiple times:** type emoji
-  - **Triple Press:** type custom added emoji (you must have added some using [the Add Word key](#add-word-key-default-press-))
+  - **Press 1-1-3:** type custom added emoji (you must have added some using [the Add Word key](#add-word-key-default-press-))
   - **Hold:** type "1".
-  - **Double Press "1", then press "Next Mode" (Default: Press "1", "1", then keep pressing "#"):** select between the predefined emoji groups

 #### 2- to 9-key:
 - **In 123 mode:** type the respective number
-- **In ABC and Predictive mode:** type a letter character or hold to type the respective number.
+- **In ABC and Predictive mode:** type a letter or hold to type the respective number.

-#### Add Word Key (Default: Press ✱):
+#### Add Word Key (Default: press ✱):
 Add a new word to the dictionary for the current language.

-You can also add new emoji.
-Then access them by pressing 1-1-# (change "#" with the "Next Mode" key, if you have changed the default).
-Regardless of the selected language at the time of adding, all emoji will be available in all languages.
+You can also add new emoji and then access them by pressing 1-1-3.
+Regardless of the currently selected language, all emoji will be available in all languages.

 #### Backspace Key:
 Just deletes text.